THE NEW CREATION AND THE RESURRECTION

 The death and resurrection emphasized in the sixth chapter of the Book of Romans are not merely figures of speech.
 They refer to the death of the old creation and the beginning of the new.

-Likewise reckon ye also yourselves to be dead indeed unto sin, but alive unto God through Jesus Christ our Lord.
+Likewise you also, reckon yourselves to be dead indeed to sin, but alive to God in Christ Jesus our Lord.
 (Romans 6:11)

 God is willing to count us as having died and ready to become part of Christ.
 The first step has been taken: Adam has died in water baptism.
 God has called us, His firstfruits, to enter now into the transition from the old creation to the new.